Bhogeswar Baruah: Initial work

-Baruah's military career began by chance, despite him having long had ambitions to join the army.
-In 1960, Baruah was hired to drive two men from Sibsagar to Jorhat, and he dropped them off in front of the Paradise hotel in Jorhat.
-Near there, in an open field, the army was recruiting and Baruah watched the drills from afar.
-An army officer noticed him and soon after asked if he wanted to join the army and he immediately agreed.
-Baruah did not tell his father about the decision, though when he went home the same day he told his mother who accepted the choice when Baruah said that others were also joining.
+Despite having had ambitions to join the army for a long while, Baruah's military career began incidentally.
+In 1960, Baruah was hired to drive two men from Sibsagar to Jorhat, and he dropped them off in front of the Paradise hotel.
+Recruitment for the army was being held nearby in a field, and after watching the drills, Baruah was approached by an officer who asked him to join to which he agreed.
+He initially did not tell his father about the decision, though when he went home the same day he told his mother who accepted the choice when Baruah said that others were also joining.

-Baruah was selected to become a driver for the Indian Army Corps of Electronics and Mechanical Engineers (EME) of the Indian Army in November 1960, with the headquarters of the department being located at Secunderabad.
-During his first two months there, he did not begin training activities such as army drills and parade routines and instead focused on clean-up and maintenance work, such as clearing jungles, cutting grass, sweeping, and whitewashing walls.
-A temple called Koteswar was being constructed around half a mile from his quarters, and he was often taken there to help with construction work including carrying materials and mixing mortar.
+Baruah was selected to become a driver for the Indian Army Corps of Electronics and Mechanical Engineers (EME) of the Indian Army in November 1960; the headquarters of the department were located at Secunderabad.
+During his first two months there, he did not undertake training activities such as army drills and parade routines, and instead focused on clean-up, maintenance and construction work.

-Baruah's platoon training later started and the first stage in this was basic training.
-In the basic training, Baruah was taught drill commands and rifle-shooting training.
-After this initial training, he had to complete the passing-out parade before he was posted to his unit.
+The first stage of his basic training was platoon training.
+In this, he was taught drill commands and rifle-shooting training.
+After this, he completed the passing-out parade before he was posted to his unit.
 He did not undergo the full basic training schedule as he was training with the EME football team, and so only practiced for two days.
 Previously, Baruah observed the Home Guard training camp at the Joysagar tank where he observed the parade drills of the trainees, and had practiced rifle shooting with American soldiers.
-This meant both tasks were natural to him; without much extra practice he successfully passed the parade.
-After being confirmed as a soldier, his allowances and facilities were improved.
+After passing the parade and being confirmed as a soldier, Baruah recounted that his allowances and facilities were improved.